timvgl/plus/README.md

 ```
 The paths might differ if CUDA Toolkit has been installed in a different location.
 If successful, a command such as `nvcc --version` should work.

-Clone the mumax5 git repository.
-The `--recursive` flag is used here to get the pybind11 submodule which is needed to build mumax5.
+Clone the mumaxplus git repository.
+The `--recursive` flag is used here to get the pybind11 submodule which is needed to build mumaxplus.
 ```
-git clone --recursive https://github.ugent.be/mumax/mumax5 && cd mumax5
+git clone --recursive https://github.ugent.be/mumax/mumaxplus && cd mumaxplus
 ```
-Build and install mumax5 using pip
+Build and install mumaxplus using pip
 ```
 pip install .
 ```
-or, if you are planning to contribute to the development of mumax5, then we recommend to install miniconda or anaconda to install mumax5 in a clean conda environment, and to put the pre-commit hooks in place as follows
+or, if you are planning to contribute to the development of mumaxplus, then we recommend to install miniconda or anaconda to install mumaxplus in a clean conda environment, and to put the pre-commit hooks in place as follows
 ```
-conda env create -f environment.yml conda activate mumax5 pip install -e . pre-commit install
+conda env create -f environment.yml conda activate mumaxplus pip install -e . pre-commit install
 ```
-If changes are made to the c++ code, then `pip install -ve .` can be used to rebuild mumax5.
+If changes are made to the c++ code, then `pip install -ve .` can be used to rebuild mumaxplus.

 # Installation from Source (Windows)